cgrace0044/pp4_zaragoza_restaurants/README.md

   ```
   Heroku uses this file to install dependencies.

-- Ensure your project is production-ready:
-  - Secret keys and sensitive variables are stored in `env.py`.
-  - Static and media file settings are configured properly.
-  - Your `settings.py` is updated for production (see below).

 ### 2. Create a Heroku App

 1. Log in or sign up at [Heroku](https://heroku.com).